mworchel/differentiable-voxelization/README.md

 ### Optional: Test the Installation

-To test the installation, run
+To test the installation or a local development build, in the cloned repository run:

 ```bash
 pip install numpy pytest svgpathtools trimesh